taustation-fan/userscripts/README.md

 Whenever your credits "on hand" are greater than the amount you'd always like to keep at hand, it'll prefill the "deposit" textbox with the excess cash.

 Note that this does *not* automatically deposit the credits.
 It simply fills the box for you.

+## Compact Storage

+`compact_storage.js` will merge duplicate items in "CORTECHS" -> "Storage" listing into a single row and update the quantity column accordingly.

+This way, your storage report will take only 2 rows to let you know that you have 145 Nanowires and 17 Paris Sabres at Yard of Gadani rather than taking 25 rows to tell you.